breadboard-ai/breadboard/packages/breadboard/docs/tutorial/README.md

 # Breadboard Tutorial

+> [!WARNING]
+> We are transitioning to new syntax and this tutorial is out of date.
+Please bear with us as we update it.

 If you like learning by starting with simple examples that get more complex with each chapter, this guide might be a good fit.

 Pre-requisites: